-On June 2, 2011, a tank exploded at a refinery in the United Kingdom (UK) which killed four contractor employees and seriously injured another.
-The force of the explosion blew the five-ton steel tank roof over 55 meters (180 ft.) and narrowly missed striking a pressurized sphere of highly flammable butane.
+n June 2, 2011, a tank exploded at a refinery in the U.K., killing four people and seriously injuring another.
+The force of the explosion blew the five-ton steel tank roof more than 55 m (180 ft) and it narrowly missed striking a pressurized sphere of highly flammable butane.
 The cause of the explosion was ignition of a flammable atmosphere within the tank.
 The probable ignition source was static electricity.

-More than 10 years before the incident, the facility changed the Amine Recovery Unit (ARU).
-To recover and reuse amine contained in a waste hydrocarbon stream (slop) from the Flare Knockout Drum were rerouted back to Tank 302 in the ARU rather than to the slop system that was designed to safely dispose of the waste stream.
+More than 10 years before the incident, the facility changed the amine recovery unit (ARU) to recover and reuse the amine in a waste hydrocarbon stream (slop) from the flare knockout drum.
+The slop stream was rerouted to Tank 302 (T302) in the ARU rather than to the slop system that was designed to safely dispose of the waste stream.
 The facility had not documented this practice.
-This change resulted in accumulation of flammable liquid hydrocarbons on top of the amine liquid in T302.
-Some operators were aware of this hazard because they periodically drained the flammable liquid from tank 302.
+This change allowed flammable liquid hydrocarbons to accumulate on top of the amine liquid in T302.
+Some operators were aware of this hazard because they periodically drained the flammable liquid from T302.

-The tank was being cleaned in preparation for maintenance.
-Neither the details of the tank drain system, nor instructions for proper draining of the hydrocarbons were used when preparing the tank.
-A vacuum truck removing liquids through a manway at the top of Tank 302 when the explosion occurred.
-A non-conductive hose was connected to the vacuum truck which caused a static charge, the probable ignition source.
+At the time of incident, the tank was being cleaned in preparation for maintenance.
+Neither the details of the tank drain system nor instructions for proper draining of the hydrocarbons were used when preparing the tank.
+A vacuum truck was removing liquids through a manway at the top of T302 when the explosion occurred.
+A nonconductive hose was connected to the vacuum truck, which caused a static charge - the probable ignition source.
 The permit issued for the cleaning work did not include the presence of flammable liquids.